Internet security: secure websites with SSL and HTTPS

 What is HTTPS?

-HTTPS (‘hypertext transport protocol secure’) is the protocol used for secure data transfer, whereas HTTP refers to the non-secured variant.
+HTTPS (“hypertext transport protocol secure”) is the protocol used for secure data transfer, whereas HTTP refers to the non-secured variant.
 With HTTP websites, all transferred data can potentially be read or changed by attackers, and users can never really be certain whether their credit card data has been sent to the intended online vendor or a hacker.
-HTTPS, or SSL, encrypts HTTP data and verifies the authenticity of requests.
+HTTPS encrypts data and verifies the authenticity of requests.
 This process takes place via the SSL certificate or the more sophisticated TLS certificate.
+In other words, it is the combination of HTTP and SSL/TLS.
 Most experts agree that TLS should be used in place of SSL.
+Sometimes the terms get used interchangeably even though TLS is meant.

 The advantages of using SSL/TLS and HTTPS at a glance:

-Developers have the option of configuring an SSL encryption for newly developed websites, and there are even options available for changing older pages to HTTPS.
-The first step involves acquiring the SSL certificate for the corresponding domain.
+Developers have the option of configuring a SSL/TLS encryption for newly developed websites, and there are even options available for changing existing pages to HTTPS without much effort.
+The first step is the same for both scenarios and involves acquiring the SSL certificate for the corresponding domain.

 Certificates with domain validations are best suited to websites that rely less on their security reputations and are known for being free of fraudsters or phishing schemers.